ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 ```

 The "reason" field string tells the user out of which model the recommendations were provided.
 The models are preconfigured by the Personalization server.
-For example "*CF\_I2I (context: ITEMS(s))*" means that the model which provides the recommendation is "Collaborative Filtering based on an Item to Item similarity" with the given context item as input.
+For example "*CF\_I2I (context: ITEMS(s))*" means that the model which provides the recommendation is "Collaborative Filtering based on an Item to Item similarity" with the context item as input.
 The human readable explanation is (in this case) "Users who bought this item also bought these items".

 The "relevance" defines the similarity to the context item according to internal algorithm and scenario configuration.